oSoc19/best/pelias/README.md

 # Belgium area

-This project is configured to download/prepare/build a complete Pelias installation for Belgium.
+This project is configured to download/prepare/build a complete Pelias installation for Belgium using the BOSA open address database.
+This guide was adapted from https://github.com/pelias/docker/tree/master/projects/belgium .

 # Setup